akhettar/docker-db/README.md

-# docker-test
-Run DB as docker container for integration tests
+This is a docker lib test which allow to run db containers for integration tests